gdewalters/garethdewalters-com/README.md

 # garethdewalters.com

-A personal website built with [Eleventy](https://www.11ty.dev/) that pulls content from [Contentful](https://www.contentful.com/).
-The project demonstrates how to combine Eleventy, Tailwind CSS, and Contentful to generate a fully static site with dynamic content.
+My personal website built with [Eleventy](https://www.11ty.dev/) and Tailwind that pulls content from [Contentful](https://www.contentful.com/) to generate a fully static site with dynamic content.

 ---